Learning About Skin Cancer in today’s world has been a trial-and-error thing for me. Where are you with your skin cancer awareness?

 Sun Blocking Clothing

 Yes, you can do this.
-You will be making the first of many adjustments that are instore for all of us on this journey of learning about the prevention of skin cancer.
+You will be making the first of many adjustments that are in store for all of us on this journey of learning about the prevention of skin cancer.

-A long-sleeved shirt with a wide brimmed hat will go a long ways toward protecting you.
+A long-sleeved shirt with a wide-brimmed hat will go a long way toward protecting you.
 Sunscreen, of course, is important.
 Always wear sunglasses.
-Give yourself and your family the benefit of a better knowledge of sun protection for their skin.
+Give yourself and your family the benefit of better information about sun protection for their skin.

-When you allow your self to be aware and start learning about skin cancer you will see the signs for yourself everywhere.
+When you allow yourself to be aware and start learning about skin cancer you will see the signs for yourself everywhere.
 Don’t take too long to protect yourself.

 Sami’s Take On Learning About Skin Cancer